 - This event has passed.

-VLE Session 4: This 1.5-hour webinar will offer online resources and mobile applications pertinent to professionals working with individuals, children and families experiencing domestic violence.
+VLE Session 4: This webinar offers online resources and mobile applications pertinent to professionals working with individuals, children and families experiencing domestic violence.

 Tabitha McCoy, MS earned her Master of Science degree in Marriage & Family Therapy at Valdosta State University and is currently the Social Media and Webinar Coordination Specialist for the Family Development concentration of the Military Families Learning Network.